EDDiscovery/EDDiscovery/Contributing-to-EDDiscovery-Using-Git.md

 ### Getting pull request capable for the first time

-* Create Finwen's EDDiscovery page.
+* Go to Finwen's EDDiscovery page.
 Make your own fork.
-To this from here:
+Do this from here:

 https://github.com/EDDiscovery/EDDiscovery